edo660/nagios-teams-notify/README.md

 ## Installation

-Install dependancies from requirements.txt and place `notify-teams.py` where it can be executed by the Nagios user.
+Install dependancies from requirements.txt and place `notify-teams.py` where it can be executed by the Nagios user (e.g. `/usr/local/nagios/libexec/notify-teams.py`).
 Make the script executable with `chmod +x notify-teams.py`.

 ## Configuration